La Jolla Institute for Immunology: Scientific activities

 Scientists at La Jolla Institute for Immunology study the fundamental workings of the immune system.
 This includes studying the cells driving allergies and autoimmune diseases, as well as the cells that aim to fight cancers and infectious diseases.
-The institute is made up of three centers: the Center for Autoimmunity and Inflammation, the Center for Cancer Immunotherapy and the Center for Infectious Disease and Vaccine Research.
+The institute is made up of four centers: the Center for Autoimmunity and Inflammation, the Center for Cancer Immunotherapy, the Center for Vaccine Innovation, and the Center for Sex-based Differences in the Immune System.

 Scientists at LJI also lead research into genomic sequencing of immune cells and high-resolution imaging of virus/antibody interactions through cryo-electron microscopy.
 The institute is home to the Immune Epitope Database (IEDB) and the DICE (Database of Immune Cell Expression, Expression of quantitative trait loci and Epigenomics).

 Scientists at LJI, in collaboration with researchers at the J. Craig Venter Institute, were the first to publish an analysis of potential SARS-CoV-2 epitopes vulnerable to the human immune system.
 Since then, COVID-19 research at LJI has shed light on how both CD+8 and CD+4 T cells respond to the SARS-CoV-2 virus.
 These findings can inform vaccine efforts.
 Scientists at the institute have analyzed mutations in the SARS-CoV-2 virus.
-Additional COVID-19 projects at the institute include research to understand how the virus affects white blood cells called monocytes and research into Multisystem inflammatory syndrome in children (MIS-C).
+Additional COVID-19 projects at the institute include research to understand how the virus affects white blood cells called monocytes and research into multisystem inflammatory syndrome in children (MIS-C).

-Researchers at LJI have established several international research partnerships, including research collaborations in Nepal to study flavivirus infection and collaborations in Sierra Leone to study hemorrhagic fever viruses.
+Researchers at LJI have established several international research partnerships, including research collaborations in Nepal to study flavivirus infection, collaborations in Sierra Leone to study hemorrhagic fever viruses., and a collaborative program in Italy to exchange trainees and advance biomedical research programs at Link Campus University in Rome.

 Recognition

-In 2023, Clarivate named seven researchers from the institute to their annual list of Highly Cited Researchers; in previous years, six had been named in 2021, four in 2019, and two in 2018, among other years.
+Scientists at La Jolla Institute for Immunology have been recognized on Clarivate's annual "Highly Cited Researchers" list.
+Seven LJI researchers were among the top cited researchers in 2025.
+Twelve LJI researchers were named to the list in 2024, seven in 2023, six in 2021, four in 2019, and two in 2018, among other years.